 To see the results in more detail (and use the notify options) click the "Full Report" link.

-This will bring you straight to the results page (as seen in the section above) and allow you to "notify" whichever employees you'd like.
+This will bring you straight to the Time Entry Completion page (explained in the previous section).